robotics-in-concert/rocon/doc/exception_handling.rst

 If you don't know what's floating up, the worst possible thing to do is hide it.

-Another DONT DO THIS example - *catching the MOTHER OF ALL exceptions*:
+Another DONT DO THIS example - *handling the MOTHER OF ALL exceptions*:

 .. code-block:: python